ArcSoftware/SharedSpace/API.md

 # Task view

 ## GET /getTasks?completed=[boolean]
-Query String param of ?complete=[true/false]
-Returns an array of available menu items.
+Returns an array of tasks.
+If true- returns only complete items, if false, returns all tasks.

 #### RESPONSE if true
 ```